-Containers planted with one type of flower will look stunning, but it’s fun to experiment with combinations of color and texture in simple container bouquets.
-Use your cart as a staging area to consider pairings like blue pansies with white sweet alyssum, or peachy nemesia with blue lobelia.
+Containers planted with one type of flower will look stunning.
+However, it’s fun to experiment with combinations of color and texture in simple container bouquets.